 Moreover, it is worth mentioning that the estimates mentioned above refer to the gold content in the Earth’s crust, which accounts for only a fraction of the total gold in the Earth.

 There are significant amounts of gold present in Earth’s mantle and core.
-However, extracting gold content from those regions is currently beyond our technological capabilities due to extreme conditions (such as utmost high temperature, pressure, chemical differentiation, and seismic activities) in deep layers of the Earth.
+However, extracting gold content from those regions is currently beyond our technological capabilities due to extreme conditions (such as the utmost high temperature, pressure, chemical differentiation, and seismic activities) in deep layers of the Earth.

 Global Gold Production